-The proposed development supports livable, healthy communities by providing an appropriate and supportable form of intensification.
-The proposed development also promotes efficient development and land use patterns over the long term by providing residential intensification that will connect with future municipal infrastructure, services, and amenities, in accordance with Sections 1.1.1, 1.1.3, and 1.6.7.2 of the PPS.
+The proposed development supports livable, healthy communities by representing an appropriate and supportable form of intensification.
+The proposed development is also promoting efficient development and land use patterns over the long term by providing residential intensification that will connect with municipal infrastructure, services, and amenities, in accordance with Sections 1.1.1, 1.1.3, and 1.6.7.2 of the PPS.